 The CADISHI package is designed to perform fast computations of histograms of the (Euclidean) distances between objects.
 For example, these objects may be atoms from molecular dynamics (MD) simulation datasets, or stars or galaxies from astrophysical datasets.
 While CADISHI is written mostly in Python, it is built upon high-performance kernels written in C++ and CUDA to exploit the CPU and GPU resources of a compute node as best as possible.
+The code is released as open source and available at https://github.com/bio-phys/cadishi.

 In the field of MD simulations, CADISHI is most useful in conjunction with the Capriqorn package.
-The name CADISHI is simply an acronym derived from (or, more precisely, the syllabic abbreviation of) calculation of distance histograms.
+The name CADISHI is simply an abbreviation of calculation of distance histograms.